ARS Membership Agreement

 For Collective Administration of Illustrators' Secondary Rights

 To join ARS as a member artist, please download and complete the agreement above and send it to email@example.com.
+Please also submit a completed W9 for our accounting department.
+This allows us to process royalty payments.
 We look forward to working with you.

 Please note that your font size will automatically reduce to accommodate the length of your information as you type, if necessary.